Carwyn James: Rugby coaching

 James gained distinction as a coach with Llanelli.
+In 1970, he refused to leave the changing rooms whilst Llanelli lost to South Africa as a protest to the apartheid in the country of the visiting team to Wales.

 James was coach of the 1971 British and Irish Lions tour to New Zealand, the only Lions side ever to win a series against the All Blacks.

 James then continued to coach Llanelli.
 He coached them to the famous victory over the All Blacks at Stradey Park, Llanelli, in 1972.
 He then coached them to four Welsh Cups between 1973 and 1976.

 James also coached the Barbarians to victory over the All Blacks in 1973, including being credited with man management to stimulate Phil Bennett to make his famous sidestepping run that day.

 He then coached in Italy, at Rugby Rovigo, from 1977 to 1980, winning a title.

 James never coached the Welsh national side, largely because of his belief that the coach should chair the selectors' meetings and be responsible for choosing the other selectors.
 At one stage he applied for the role but then withdrew his application.

 Coaching approach

+James' coaching style was said to involve quiet words with players and half-suggestions rather than orders.

+Mervyn Davies said, "He invited us to take personal responsibility for our role but without ever telling us what to do."
+Mike Gibson said, "We were free to express our ability, free to attack from any situation."
+He said in some training sessions James would run behind the backs, shouting 'Think!
+Think!
+Think!'

-James coaching style was said to involve quiet words with players and half-suggestions rather than orders.
-He was a strong believer in attacking rugby, with the attitude that if a team had possession of the ball it should be able to attack, regardless of the position on the field.
+James was a strong believer in attacking rugby, with the attitude that if a team had possession of the ball it should be able to attack, regardless of the position on the field.